MQCybersec/mqcybersec-website/src/content/writeups/picoctf-serpentine.md

     elif choice == 'b':
       print('\nOops!
 I must have misplaced the print_flag function!
 Check my source code!\n\n')
 ```

-Lets change this.
+Let's change this.

 # Method
-We can use "nano serpentine.py" to open the source code in an editable environment.
+We can use `nano serpentine.py` to open the source code in an editable environment.

-We can then scroll down to the while True function and change elif choice = 'b': to instead print_flag().
+We can then scroll down to the while True function and change `elif choice = 'b':` to instead `print_flag()`.
 ```python
     elif choice == 'b':
       print_flag()
 ```

 Perfect.
-We can now ctrl X to exit nano, this prompts us to save so we press shift Y to save and finally press enter to close.
+We can now `Ctrl+X` to exit `nano`, this prompts us to save so we press `Shift+Y` to save and finally press enter to close.

-Lets run the program once more.
+Let's run the program once more.

-For old time's sake, lets get one more encouragement.
+For old time's sake, let's get one more encouragement.

 "Look how far you've come!"

 Look how far indeed.
 Let's print our flag.

-picoCTF{7h3_r04d_l355_7r4v3l3d_aa2340b2}
+Flag: `picoCTF{7h3_r04d_l355_7r4v3l3d_aa2340b2}`